IIIF-Commons/biiif/README.md

 Files within 'canvas folders' (.jpg, .pdf, .mp4, .obj) are annotated onto the canvas.

-You must pass a `-u` parameter to specify the base URL used to generate all of the `id` IRIs.

 ## Metadata

 To add metadata to your collections/manifests/canvases, include an `info.yml` file in the folder e.g.